THIS SYLLABUS IS A WORK IN PROGRESS

 NOTE #2: Although each group will receive one shared grade for their contract, on the final project everyone will earn an individual and a group project grade, which will be averaged together to make each person’s project grade.

-During Week 8, we will discuss ways of showcasing your work (digital and otherwise) in an electronic portfolio.
-Each student will be expected to create their own (or share an existing) digital résumé by Tuesday, March 20.
+During Week 9, we will discuss ways of showcasing your work (digital and otherwise) in an electronic portfolio.
+Each student will be expected to create their own (or share an existing) digital résumé by Tuesday of that week.

 Regular Presentations (Updates)